Is it hard to paint a ceiling? Not really. Especially if you have some simple tips and tricks on how to paint a ceiling in seven simple steps.

 Q: In addition to getting the room ready to paint, what type of prep work do I need to do?

 We used FrogTape to tape off all the corners of the ceiling as well as the fixtures in the room.
 When applying the FrogTape, it’s important to press firmly in place to create a seal to prevent paint from bleeding through.
 Here you can see how we’ve taped off the light fixture in the space.
 We used an angled brush to cut in around the light fixture and applied the paint in one direction when painting next to the ceiling.

 Q: What type of paint do I use on a ceiling?

-I always recommend using a flat paint on the ceiling.
+I always recommend using flat paint on the ceiling.
 We live in an older house and the ceilings are a little rough in places.
-Using a flat paint on the ceiling deflects light away from the ceiling and hides imperfections.
+Using flat paint on the ceiling deflects light away from the ceiling and hides imperfections.
 Paints with more of a glossy sheen can highlight the imperfections in the ceiling surface.
-In addition, when chosing a paint for the ceiling, it’s important to remember that the paint color on a ceiling can look slightly darker than it appears when painted on a wall.
+In addition, when choosing paint for the ceiling, it’s important to remember that the paint color on a ceiling can look slightly darker than it appears when painted on a wall.

 Q: Does a ceiling need two coats of paint?

 I highly recommend two coats of paint.
 When you are painting the ceiling (especially when you are going from a darker color to a lighter color like us) it’s so easy to miss patches of the ceiling.
 Painting two coats ensures a more even coverage and gives you a little grace to catch all the spots you might have missed on the first coat.